teaminmedias-pluswerk/ke_search/README.rst

 already available for the content type you want to index.
 On the other hand, it's quite easy for a programmer to write it's own indexer for custom data records.

-There is a quickstart manual in the /doc directory.

 See https://www.typo3-macher.de/en/facetted-search-ke-search/documentation/introduction/ for further documentation.

 If you find bugs or want to ask for a feature, please use https://github.com/teaminmedias-pluswerk/ke_search/issues